CygenceTech/content-ops-starter/content/pages/network-assessment.md

         tagline: Feature 1
         subtitle: ''
         text: >
-          We’ll assess and report on the security vulnerabilities within your IT systems.
+          We’ll assess and report on the security vulnerabilities within your AI systems.
 This information is crucial in finding out what you need to do to mitigate your risk of data loss, business disruption, and legal penalties resulting from cyber breaches.
 We’ll recommend what you need